 This bill was passed and signed into law in order to reform PERS.
 This bill contains five major components that combined are expected to reduce system-wide employer contribution rates by 5.43% and reduce employer contributions by 1.2 to 1.8 billion a biennium beginning with the 2021-23 biennium.

 Summary of Changes - Benefit Modifications

 Individual Account Program (IAP) Redirect - EFFECTIVE JULY 1, 2020Redirects a portion of the 6% monthly contribution to a newly established Employee Pension Stability Account (EPSA) when monthly salary is above $2500:

 Redirected funds to the EPSA will be applied to partially fund the member's pension benefit at retirement.
 This change remains in effect until PERS is 90% funded at which time the total 6% contribution would go back to the IAP account.
 This change only applies to contributions made after July 1, 2020.

-Members have an option to make additional after-tax contributions, through payroll deduction, in the redirected amount into their IAP by completing the PERS IAP Redirect Voluntary Employee Contribution Election Form.
+Members have an option to make additional after-tax contributions, through payroll deduction, in the redirected amount into their IAP by completing the PERS IAP Voluntary Contribution Election through the Online Member System (OMS), find a step-by-step guide here.
 Only members who are subject to the redirect can make these additional after-tax contributions, and only the exact redirected amount (2.5% for Tier 1 and Tier 2 or 0.75% for OPSRP) can be made through this voluntary contribution election.
-Members who participate will still be required to also complete the PERS form when it is available in the fall.

 Change in Final Average Salary Limit - EFFECTIVE JANUARY 1, 2020